Kalok9990/sparta-web-testing/README.md

 ## Run the tests

-To run the tests, in the terminal, make sure are in the root folder and then enter the command.
+To run the tests, in the terminal, make sure are in the folder that you want to test, with the folder 'spec' in, and then enter the command.
 ```
 rspec
 ```

-This will automatically run the tests that have been defined in this folder.
+This will automatically run the tests that have been defined in that folder.

 ## How to add tests